We’ve compiled a list of 30 common interview questions to ask potential new hires that will attract the best employees with the strongest:

 8. How would you test for leaks in a plumbing system?

 Testing for leaks in a plumbing system is a fundamental task for any plumber, as it directly affects the system's functionality, efficiency, and the prevention of water damage.
-A competent plumber should possess the knowledge and skills to accurately identify and address leaks promptly.
+A competent candidate should possess the knowledge and plumbing skills to accurately identify and address leaks promptly.
 They should describe their approach to leak testing, which typically involves visual inspections and pressure testing.

 Technology and Tools Questions

-While interviewing plumbers, be sure to ask about on-the-job experience with technology and other tools, such as CRM software.
+While interviewing plumbers, be sure to ask about previous on-the-job experience with technology and other tools, such as CRM software.
 Today’s plumbers utilize field service technology to increase efficiencies, enhance communication, and grow ticket sizes.

 Use the opportunity to learn about the candidate’s experience, ask about specific tools and software, and understand their views on how technology enhances the workplace.